Emerging threats (and, again, especially those emerging from the IoT).

 Weiss argued that we need to understand what we have installed, and what it's connected to.
 And then, we need to determine whether we have compensating controls.
 "In the ICS [industrial control systems] space, there's a lot of technology that isn't there yet, and so we need to control through policy, procedure, architecture.
 Very few engineering disciplines require attention to security, very few IT disciplines that require attention to safety and reliability."

-A role for government: how are conversations about threat evolving?
+A role for government in cybersecurity: how are conversations about threat evolving?

 Novy thought the history of the Secret Service instructive, and so he offered a perspective from the Service's investigation of financial crime, its core mission.
 He thought that original model might be carried forward.
 "In 1865 we were founded to fight counterfeiting.
 The agent's job was to ride into town, find the sheriff, find the banker, then partner with them.
 The agent would teach them how to recognize counterfeiters, work together to build a relationship, then quietly leave town to let the locals take credit.
 Today we make notifications in cyberspace.
 But we've found companies didn't know what to do with these."
 Relationship building is vital.